Nutomic/controldlna/README.md

 ## Description

-ControlDLNA is a DLNA and UPNP control point app for your phone.
+ControlDLNA is a DLNA and UPnP control point app for your phone.

-It lets you play audio and video from any DLNA or UPNP compatible  server in the local network to a DLNA or UPNP renderer.
+It lets you play audio and video from any DLNA or UPnP compatible  server in the local network to a DLNA or UPnP renderer.

 Additionally, other apps can utilize the MediaRouter API to play their media on a remote device.